-I am a post-doctoral researcher in the Software Engineering group, working with Reiner Hähnle.
-I am a member of the CompuGene project.
+I am a senior researcher in the Software Engineering group, working with Prof. Reiner Hähnle.
+I am a member of the project.
+CompuGene

-I am further invested in building international cooperations, e.g. through teaching exchanges and the development of joint degree programs.
+I am further invested in building international cooperations in education, e.g. through research and teaching exchanges and the development of joint degree programs.
 I am the principal developer of the Double Master Degree Programme between TU Darmstadt and Universitas Indonesia.

 I obtained my PhD in Computer Science in 2013 in the DistriNet Research Group at KU Leuven, Belgium, supervised by Dave Clarke.
 My PhD research focused on novel language features for supporting software variability, (dynamic) software product lines, feature models and dynamic software updating.
 Previously I obtained an MSc from Victoria University of Wellington, New Zealand where I was supervised by James Noble and Alex Potanin.
 I also hold a BSc (Hons) from Hochschule München, Germany and I have worked as a software engineer in industry for several years.